 print(y)

-You have created, saved, deleted, and loaded the variables x
+You have created, saved, deleted, and loaded the variables x and y using savez and load.
+Nice work.

-Let’s consider another scenario, you want to share x
+Let’s consider another scenario, you want to share x and y with

 other people or other programs.
 You may need human-readable text file